Azure-Samples/ms-identity-python-samples-common/README.md

 ## Demo

-see: https://github.com/azure-samples/ms-identity-b2c-python-flask-webapp-authentication/tree/idgsam  (@ idgsam branch) for a demo
+see: https://github.com/azure-samples/ms-identity-python-flask-tutorial or https://github.com/azure-samples/ms-identity-python-django-tutorial for a demo with any of the apps there

 ## Project Structure
 #### __init__.py